 Step 5: By doing that and by clicking OK, you are now essentially allowing the keyboard to wake up your computer when it is in sleep mode.
 Keep in mind that you need to do this in each of the entries you can find under the Keyboard.

 Step 6: Just below the Keyboard category, you should be able to see the "Mice and other pointing devices".
 To set it to wake your computer from sleep mode, all you have to do is repeat the steps you have just made to allow the Keyboard to wake up the computer.
 By doing all these steps, you are making sure that you no longer have to deal with the same issue later on.

 The fast startup method can only be used to fix a computer running on Windows 10, as this feature is available only on Windows 10 or above and helps the computer to restart faster.
 However, it can also sometimes interfere with the shutdown/boot-up process, which can cause the computer to not wake up from sleep mode in Windows 10 problem.
 So, to disable fast startup, press the Windows logo key and R at the same time on your keyboard.
 Copy and paste powercfg.cpl into the box and click on OK.

 Now, click on “Choose what the power buttons do” and select “Change settings that are currently unavailable.”
 Uncheck the box on “Turn on fast startup,” click Save changes and close the window.
 Check if the issue is solved.

-If none of the above methods works, you can try this method which requires you to download the latest version of the Microsoft IntelliType software, IntelliPoint software, or both for your keyboard, your mouse, or both.
+If none of the above methods works, you can try this method which requires you to download the latest version of the Mouse and Keyboard Center.
 The software is available on Microsoft’s official website.